 Process by which a student may petition GCC to eliminate previous substandard work from grade point calculation and credit.
 For details on how a student may qualify, refer to the GCC Catalog.

 To add an open class, log into MyGCC.
 If the class is closed, you must attend the first class meeting to obtain a "permission number" from the instructor to add the class.
 Once you have the permission number, log into MyGCC and add the class.
 Admissions and Records: Ext.
 5910

 Advanced Placement Credit

 Credit for Advanced Placement exams varies from college to college.
-Although GCC will award credit for Advanced Placement scores of 3 or higher towards an AA/AS degree and scores of 4 or higher for certification on the Breadth and IGETC, the policy may be different at the college to which the student intends to transfer.
+Although GCC will award credit for Advanced Placement scores of 3 or higher towards an AA/AS degree and for certification on the Breadth and IGETC, the policy may be different at the college to which the student intends to transfer.
 All students must consult with a counselor prior to GCC awarding Advanced Placement credit.

 Those GCC courses which are parallel to, or essentially the same as, those of another institution.
 Check the College Catalog to see which classes are articulated with CSU, UC and some private institutions.

 Associate in Arts-Transfer/Science-Transfer (AA-T/AS-T)